AD0MZ/All-Band-Adjustable-Dipole/README.md

   - OpenSCAD.
 Wanted to learn it.
 Experienced TurboCad Deluxe user, but it lacks proper 3D tools.
     - Tried FreeCad, but found it combersome.
 (Tried others, but like the program-like build proceess.
 Minutes to first useful ogject.
   - TurboCad.
 Useful for initial 2D design to get precise measurements.
-  - Wifi-Stepper Controller:  As a beginner with stepper control, and wanting advanced feactures like acceleration and crash detection.
+  - Wifi-Stepper Controller:  As a beginner with stepper control, Advanced feactures like acceleration and crash detection wre beyond me.
-    - The Wifi Stepper removes the comlexity and provides a few simple interaces.
+    - The Wifi Stepper removes the comlexity of comprehensive control and also provides simple interaces.
 HTML, Bash, and Mqtt.

 # Initial Concept: